13 Natural Anti-Inflammatories: Zero Side Effects!

 • Its refreshing scent also promotes relaxation, helping to alleviate stress-related muscle tension.

-– Lavender oil: Versatile pain reliever and relaxant
+- Lavender oil: Pain reliever and relaxant

 Lavender essential oil is revered for its versatility in pain relief and relaxation.